 How to refine

-Choose where the title will sit before prompting — top, bottom, vertical-left — and reserve that band explicitly (“negative space at top reserved for title typography”).
-Don’t ask the model to generate the title; AI text in posters always reads as broken.
-Drop your real type over the rendered art in Figma or Photoshop.
-Always include “no rendered text” in the negative prompt or trailing instruction.
+Choose where the title will sit before prompting — top, bottom, or vertical-left — and reserve that band explicitly (“negative space at top reserved for title typography”).
+Don’t ask the model to generate the title; AI text in posters still reads as broken in most cases (Ideogram is the exception, and even then keep the line short and in quotes).
+Drop your real type over the rendered art in Figma or Photoshop, and always include “no rendered text” as the trailing instruction or a --no text negative in Midjourney.

 Common mistakes

-- Subject lost in detail; eyes don’t know where to land in the first quarter-second
+- Subject lost in detail; the eye doesn’t know where to land in the first quarter-second

-- Asking the model to render the title text — AI text in posters always reads as broken
+- Asking a hero-art model (Midjourney, Firefly) to render the title — it almost always warps

 - Generic atmosphere with no palette commitment; pick a deliberate one (teal-orange, monochrome, golden)